spring-attic/understanding/javascript-modules/README.md

 developers export objects, functions, and constructors.
 Modules that export functions or constructors are called "function-modules" and "constructor-modules", respectively.
-Exporting HTML templates or CSS stylesheets as strings is also common.

 An AMD module may specify dependencies on other modules by listing the dependent modules in the array of ids.
 Before the factory executes,